karanB015/Learn-Git/Introduction.md

     3. GitHub -> Wbesite to host the repositories online.

 1. Clone: Bring the repo. from the hosted website on the folder on local machine.(GitHub to local)
-2. Fetch:
+2. Fetch: To get the branches which were formed after you cloned the project for the first time.
 3. add:
-4. Pull: Download the changes from the remote repo to the local machine. (opposite of the push)
+4. Pull: Download the changes from the remote repo to the local machine(opposite of the push), but only in the branches which existed while you cloned.
 5. commit:
 6. Push: